-Process payroll, withholding, filing and payment of applicable federal, state and local employment-
+Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance

+The FMS assists the participants in verifying support worker citizenship status.

+Supports furnished when the participant exercises budget authority:

+Maintain a separate account for each participant's participant-directed budget

+Track and report participant funds, disbursements and the balance of participant funds

+Process and pay invoices for goods and services approved in the service plan

+Provide participant with periodic reports of expenditures and the status of the participant-directed budget

+Other services and supports

+Additional functions/activities:

-Other Specify: upports furnished when the p articipant exercises budget authority: Maintain a separate acc ount for each participant's participant-directed budget Track and report partic pant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with budget periodic reports of expenditures and the status of the participant-directed Other services and supp orts Specify: dditional functions/activities: Execute and hold Medic Medicaid agency aid provider agreements as authorized under a written agreement with the Receive and disburse fur with the Medicaid agenc nds for the payment of participant-directed services under an agreement y or operating agency Provide other entities sp the participant-directed ecified by the state with periodic reports of expenditures and the status of budget Other Specify: aht of FMS Entities Specif y the methods that are employed to: (a) monitor and assess the performance of iv.
-Over FMS entities) responsible for this monitoring; and, (c) how frequently performance is assessed.
+Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency iv.
+Oversight of FMS Entities.
+Specify the methods that are employed to: (a) monitor and assess the performance of

+Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency

+Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget

+Application for 1915(c) HCBS Waiver: SC.0237.R06.06 - Jul 01, 2023 (as of Jul 01, 2023)

+FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-An annual independent audit is required to verify that expenditures are accounted for and disbursed according to General Accepted Accounting Practices.
+An annual independent audit is required to verify that expenditures are accounted for and disbursed according to generally accepted accounting practices.